Pittsburgh International Airport: Post-hub years

-Future
+As airlines grounded planes in the early months of the COVID-19 pandemic, Pittsburgh airport allowed American Airlines and Republic Airways to park nearly 100 planes on the airport's expansive tarmac.
+As airline travel rebounded, airlines added or expanded service at PIT.
+In July 2021, Breeze Airways began nonstop service to four cities and has since expanded to 10 destinations.
+In October 2021, Sun Country Airlines announced it would enter the Pittsburgh market with service to its hub at Minneapolis/St. Paul.
+In February 2024, monthly passenger counts at the airport surpassed pre-pandemic travel levels for the first time.
+Later that year, in June, the TSA recorded 970,000 travelers through the checkpoint, the highest count since 2005.
+The airport counted 9.95 million passengers in all of 2024, the highest passenger count since 2006.

+Third terminal (2025–)

+Construction

-In September 2017, Allegheny County Airport Authority officials announced a $1.1 billion plan to renovate and reconfigure the terminal complex, including a new landside terminal and a new parking garage.
+In 2017, Allegheny County Airport Authority officials announced a $1.1 billion plan to renovate and reconfigure the terminal complex, including a new landside terminal and a new parking garage.
 Under the proposal, the current landside building would be demolished if another use is not found, and the number of gates would be reduced from 75 to 51.
 A new landside building would be constructed between the airside terminal's concourses C and D, with new security and baggage facilities, a new international arrivals area, and many other amenities to serve passengers.
-The board chairman of the Airport Authority, David Minnotte, said that "The people of Pittsburgh finally get an airport built for them and not USAir".
-No taxpayer dollars would be used to construct the new facility, and it will be instead financed with floating bonds, grants, passenger facility charges, and revenue from natural gas drilling on airport property.
+The board chairman of the Airport Authority, David Minnotte, said, "The people of Pittsburgh finally get an airport built for them and not USAir".
+No taxpayer dollars would be used to construct the new facility, and it would be instead financed with floating bonds, grants, passenger facility charges, and revenue from natural gas drilling on airport property.

 Construction was originally expected to begin in summer 2020 and the new terminal was slated to open in 2023.
-However, in April 2020 airport officials decided to delay the selling of bonds and start of construction due to the coronavirus pandemic.
-In February 2021, airport officials announced early site and construction work would begin in spring 2021 with an increased budget of $1.39 billion.
+In April 2020, however, airport officials decided to delay the selling of bonds and start of construction due to the coronavirus pandemic.
+In February 2021, airport officials announced the project would begin later that year with an increased budget of $1.39 billion.
 The airlines serving the airport agreed to fund $182 million in construction site preparation work for the project.
-Construction finally began in July 2021 and the project is expected to be completed in 2025.
+An additional $28.8 million in funding will come from the Infrastructure Investment and Jobs Act.
+Construction finally began in July 2021 and was originally projected to be completed in late 2024 for opening in early 2025.
+Total costs increased to $1.7 billion.

+Airport officials emphasized the local flair of the new terminal.
+Building materials were sourced locally, including the steel, and around 90% of construction workers lived in the Pittsburgh region.
+The roof is intended to mimic the rolling hills of western Pennsylvania and the support columns are intended to resemble tree branches.
+The bridge and tunnel between the landside and airside terminals is intended to mirror the Fort Pitt Tunnel and Fort Pitt Bridge.
+An outdoor terrace is accessible to passengers even after clearing security.